botelhocpp/brokendatabase/README.md

 ### Technologies

-The following tools were used the project:
+The following tools were used in the project:

 - [Javascript](https://www.javascript.com/)
 - [Node.js](https://nodejs.org/en/)